 Economists are generally considered the “go-to” experts on the economy.
 However, as the senior economics correspondent for the New York Times, Neil Irwin himself, recently admitted, there’s a big downside to ignoring the sociological reality of poverty.
 Economists’ framing of people as “rational economic actors” and work as the straightforward exchange of labor for money is only part of the story.
 Sociology forces us to examine poverty as a societal choice and not simply the moral failings of individuals.
 In short, looking at economic inequality from a variety of perspectives is what’s going to get us out of this mess.

 Take the fight over extending unemployment benefits, for example.
 To truly understand what COVID-19 made worse, we need to examine the economic AND social context we find ourselves in.
 Dramatic changes in the workforce, according to economists, are essential to understanding this debate.
 The 30% decline in the value of the federal minimum wage over the past 11 years combined with the reality of the low-wage labor market paved the way for economic stagnation even before the pandemic struck.
-Contrary to the stereotype of your “average” fast-food worker as a teenager looking to make a few extra bucks, ninety percent of today’s low-wage workers are over the age of 25.
-10-20% of them even have college degrees.
+Given that the average age of a fast food worker today is 27, the stereotype of fast food work as summer jobs for teens no longer applies; 10-20% of them even have college degrees.
 In other words, they’re adults trying to support families.
 Sociologists admit, of course, that wages are essential to providing for life’s basic needs.
 However, what isn’t captured in monthly unemployment statistics, according to sociologist Herbert Gans, is the “loss of dignity, self-respect and a feeling of usefulness” that comes with losing a job – elements that are equally important to the functioning of society.

 Here’s the thing — this situation was intentional.
 Low wages, poor working conditions, job insecurity— these weren’t simply the unfortunate outcomes of well-intended policy.
 As journalist Ezra Klein recently pointed out, “We discuss the poor as a pity or a blight, but we rarely admit that American’s high rate of poverty is a policy choice, and there are reasons we choose it over and over again.”
 Why?
 Because, according to both economists and sociologists, society needs poor people — and a lot of them — to maintain our middle-class way of life.